JackSmack1971/probable-parakeet/InfantAGI/Readme.txt

 Usage
 To use InfantAGI, follow these steps:

-Clone the repository: git clone https://github.com/yoheinakajima/infantagi.git and cd into the cloned directory.
+Clone the repository and cd into the cloned directory.
 Install the required packages: pip install -r requirements.txt Copy the .env.example file to .env: cp .env.example .env.
 Set the necessary variables in the .env file.
 Configure the following variables in the .env file: